MeToo movement in South Korea: Cho Hyun Hoon

-Theatrical field
+Theater

 On February 11, theater actor Lee Myung-haeng issued an apology on his agency's official Facebook page over a controversy over past sexual harassment and dropped out of the play "The Kiss of a Spider Woman."

 Director Hwang Yi-sun wrote, "The theater master, who runs a troupe of professors from Seoul National University of Arts, raised his hand on his thigh in 2003 to cover his knee blanket in a car on his way from school to Namsan, and gradually approached the important part."

 An anonymous publisher, who introduced himself as a friend of a musician working for a large musical orchestra team, posted a revelation about renowned music director Byun Hee-seok on a bulletin board on a well-known Internet site.
 Regarding Byun Hee-seok, the publisher said, "Even actors, musicians, and staff in the performing world don't want to work together.
 I'm writing down some examples of how dirty words he says, how hard-to-mouth lewd he is, and how many of the team members he had to listen to every performance he spits out," he said.
 When the article was posted, some people who knew Byun Hee-seok also agreed.

 On February 19, an online community bulletin board posted an article saying that Byun Hee-seok, who directed music in large musicals "Titanic" and "Cyrano," made sexual harassment remarks to female members.
 On the same day, musical director Byun Hee-seok posted an apology on social media for his alleged sexual harassment.